 - Pour into prepared crust.

-Your pumpkin pie will still have a slight jiggle when cooked but not be wet or wiggly.
-Make sure you allow the pumpkin pie to cool to allow it to finish setting.
-I usually cool my pie on a cooling rack to speed up the whole process!
+How to know when it’s done: Your pumpkin pie will still have a slight jiggle when cooked but not be wet or wiggly.
+Make sure you allow it to cool on a rack to allow it to finish setting.

 I usually serve pumpkin pie at room temperature, but it tastes great chilled or even a little warm from the oven.
 Add some whipped cream, whipped topping, fresh vanilla ice cream, or just enjoy it on its own!